-As a general rule, these are negligence cases.
+As a general rule, medical malpractice claims are negligence cases.
 But the determination of negligence is somewhat different in the case of professionals, such as doctors.
-What you will be attempting to show is that a competent doctor would not have acted in the way your doctor did; that is, your doctor deviated from the accepted standard of care in connection with your diagnosis or treatment.
+In a malpractice case, the objective is to show that a competent doctor would not have acted in the way your doctor did; that is, your doctor deviated from the accepted standard of care in connection with your diagnosis or treatment.
 In addition, medical malpractice can be committed not only by doctors, but by nurses, clinics, clinicians, hospitals, psychologists, and others in the medical field.

 The elements of a medical malpractice claim are:

-- that the doctor owed you a duty of care,
+- The medical professional owed you a duty of care;

-- that the duty of care was violated by the doctor,
+- The duty of care was breached by the medical professional;

-- that the injury you suffered was proximately caused by the doctor’s breach of duty.
+- The injury was directly and proximately caused by the medical professional’s breach.

-Liability Issues in Medical Malpractice CasesFor purposes of examining a medical malpractice case, liability involves proving that the doctor, nurse, hospital, etc. was at fault for performing in a substandard way.
-Some of the possibilities depend upon the particular type of practice involved, and whether the doctor is a specialist, or at least holds himself or herself out to be one.
+To establish liability in a medical malpractice case, the plaintiff must prove that the doctor, nurse, hospital, etc. was at fault for his/her injuries by performing in a substandard way.
+Some of the possibilities depend upon the particular type of practice involved and whether the doctor is a specialist, or at least holds himself or herself out to be one.
 But malpractice can generally be divided into these three categories:

-- Improper diagnosis.
-When you come to a doctor with a physical ailment or complaint, you rely on the expertise that you are entitled to expect from a physician holding a license to practice medicine.
-Failing to properly read an X-ray, missing abnormalities on a blood test, failing to perform tests that should have been performed, and that would have disclosed the problem, are just some of the specific examples that can lead to an improper diagnosis.
+When you come to a doctor with a physical ailment or complaint, you rely on the expertise that you are entitled to expect from a physician.
+Failing to properly read an X-ray, missing abnormalities on a blood test, and failing to perform necessary tests that would have disclosed the problem are just some of the specific examples that can lead to an improper diagnosis.

-In some cases, where the conduct of the defendant is particularly egregious, punitive damages may be also be allowable.
-These are damages assessed not to compensate you, but rather to punish the person (doctor, etc.) whose conduct is at issue.
+In some cases, where the conduct of the defendant is particularly egregious, punitive damages may be also be allowed.
+These are damages assessed not to compensate you, but rather to punish the person whose conduct is at issue.

-In addition to knowledge of the law, you need an attorney who will fight for your rights, and who has the drive and experience to take your case to trial if the defendant refuses to place a reasonable settlement offer on the table.
+In addition to knowledge of the law, you need an attorney who will fight for your rights.
+It is essential to choose someone who has the drive and experience to take your case to trial if the defendant refuses to place a reasonable settlement offer on the table.

 Remember, there are time periods within which you must bring your claim, and failure to do so could lead you to lose whatever rights you have to seek damages.
-So contact our office today and schedule a free consultation.
+This is why it is important to contact an expert attorney as soon as possible.
+Contact Lebovitz Law Group today and schedule a free consultation.